God Himself, the Unique IX

-Over this period of time, we’ve spoken about many things related to knowing God and recently we talked about something very important on this topic: God Is the Source of Life for All Things.
+Over this period of time, we’ve spoken about many things related to knowing God and recently we talked about something very important on this.
+What’s the topic?
+(God Is the Source of Life for All Things.)
+It seems the things and the topic I spoke of made a clear impression on everyone.
 Last time we talked about a few aspects of the environment for survival that God created for mankind, as well as God preparing all sorts of sustenance necessary for people in their lives.
 In fact, what God does is not only to prepare an environment for people’s survival nor is it only to prepare their daily sustenance, but it is to complete various aspects of a great deal of mysterious and necessary work for people’s survival and for mankind’s lives.
 These are all God’s actions.
 These actions by God are not only limited to His preparation of an environment for people’s survival and their daily sustenance—they have a much broader scope than that.
 Aside from these two types of work, He also prepares many environments and conditions for survival that are necessary for man’s lives.
-This is another topic that we are going to discuss today, which is also related to God’s actions.
-Otherwise, talking about it here would be meaningless.
-If people want to know God but they only have a literal and doctrinal understanding of “God,” of that word, or of all aspects of what God has and is, that is not a true understanding.
+This is another topic that we are going to discuss today.
+It is also related to God’s actions; otherwise, talking about it here would be meaningless.
+If people want to know God but they only have a literal understanding of “God,” of that word, or of all aspects of what God has and is, that is not a true understanding.
 So what is the path for knowledge of God?
 It is knowing Him, knowing every aspect of Him through His actions.
 So, we must next have fellowship on God’s actions when He created all things.

 Ever since God created them, based on the laws that He determined, all things have been operating and have been continuing to develop regularly.
 Under His gaze, under His rule, all things have been developing regularly alongside the survival of humans.
 Not a single thing is able to change these laws, and not a single thing can destroy these laws.
 It is because of God’s rule that all beings can multiply, and because of His rule and management that all beings can survive.
 This is to say that under God’s rule, all beings come into existence, thrive, disappear, and reincarnate in an orderly fashion.
 When spring arrives, drizzling rain brings that feeling of spring and moistens the earth.
 The ground begins to thaw, grass germinates and pushes its way up through the soil and the trees gradually turn green.
 All these living things bring fresh vitality to the earth.
 This is the sight of all beings coming into existence and thriving.
 All sorts of animals also come out of their burrows to feel the warmth of spring and start a new year.
 All beings bask in the heat during the summer and enjoy the warmth brought by the season.
 They grow rapidly; trees, grass, and all types of plants are growing very quickly, then they bloom and bear fruit.
 All beings are very busy during the summer, including humans.
 In the fall, rains bring autumn’s coolness, and all types of living beings start to experience the harvest season.
 All beings bear fruit, and humans also begin to harvest all kinds of things because of the fall production of these beings, in order to prepare food for the winter.
 In the winter all beings gradually begin to rest in the coldness, to become quiet, and people also take a break during this season.
 These transitions from spring to summer to fall and to winter—these changes all occur according to the laws established by God.
 He leads all beings and humans using these laws and has established for mankind a rich and colorful way of life, preparing an environment for survival that has different temperatures and different seasons.
 Under these orderly environments for survival, humans can also survive and multiply in an orderly way.
 Humans cannot change these laws and not a single person or being can break them.
 No matter what radical changes occur in the world, these laws continue to exist and they exist because God does.
 It is because of God’s rule and His management.
 With this type of orderly, larger environment, people’s lives go forward within these laws and rules.
 These laws cultivated generation after generation of people and generation after generation of people have survived within these laws.
 People have enjoyed the beings and this orderly environment for survival created by God for generation after generation of humans.
 Even though people feel that these types of laws are innate, even though they are entirely dismissive of them, and even though they cannot feel that God is orchestrating these laws, that God is ruling over these laws, no matter what, God is always engaged in this unchanging work.
 His purpose in this unchanging work is for the survival of mankind, and so that humans may continue on.

-Today I’m going to talk about the topic of how these kinds of laws that God brings to mankind and all beings nurture mankind.
-So what is this topic?
-It is how these types of laws that God has brought to all beings nurture man.
+Today I’m going to speak on the topic of how these types of laws that God has brought to all beings nurture all of mankind.
 This is a huge topic, so we can divide it into several parts and discuss them one at a time so that they can be clearly delineated for you.
 This way it’ll be easier for you to grasp and you can gradually understand it.

-God created all beings and established boundaries for them, and among them nurtured all kinds of living things.
-As all beings were nurturing all kinds of living things, He also prepared different survival methods for humans, so you can see that human beings don’t just have one way to survive.
+God created all beings and established boundaries for them; among them He nurtured all kinds of living things.
+Meanwhile, He also prepared different survival methods for humans, so you can see that human beings don’t just have one way to survive.
 They also don’t have just one type of environment for survival.
 We talked before about God preparing various types of food and water sources for humans, which is something that is critical for allowing mankind’s life in the flesh to continue.
 However, among this mankind, not all people subsist on grains.
 People have different survival methods due to differences in geographical environments and terrains.
 These survival methods have all been prepared by God.
 So not all humans are primarily engaged in farming.
 That is, not all people get their food from growing crops.
 This is the third point that we’re going to talk about: Boundaries have been developed from mankind’s various lifestyles.
 So what other types of lifestyles do humans have?
 What other different types of food sources do humans have?
 There are several primary types:

 The second type is a herding lifestyle.
-Those who herd for a living don’t farm, so what do they do?
-Just herd?
+Do those who herd for a living farm?
+(No.) So what do they do?
 If anyone here is ethnically Mongolian, you can talk a bit about your nomadic lifestyle.
 (For the most part, we herd cattle and sheep for a living, no farming, and in the winter we slaughter and eat our livestock.
-Our main food is made up of beef and mutton, we drink milk tea, eat parched rice, and very few vegetables.
-Now all types of transportation are convenient and we have all sorts of vegetables and grains.
-Mongolians drink milk tea, and Tibetans drink butter tea.
+Our food is made up of beef and mutton primarily, and we drink milk tea.
 Although herders are busy all four seasons, they eat well.
-They do not lack milk, dairy products, or meat.
-They used to live in yurts but now they all build houses.)
-Mongolians primarily eat beef and mutton, drink milk, and ride horses to herd their animals.
-This is the herder lifestyle.
-The herder lifestyle isn’t bad—they ride bulls and horses in the field with the wind in their hair, the sun on their faces, and they don’t have the stress of modern lives.
-All day they just see the broad expanses of blue skies and grassy plains.
-People who tend herds for a living all live on grasslands and they are able to continue their nomadic lifestyles for generation after generation.
+They do not lack milk, dairy products, or meat.)
+Mongolians primarily eat beef and mutton, drink sheep’s milk and cows’ milk, and ride bulls and horses to herd their animals in the field with the wind in their hair, the sun on their faces.
+They don’t have the stress of modern lives.
+All day they just see broad expanses of blue skies and grassy plains.
+The majority of people who tend herds for a living live on grasslands and they are able to continue their nomadic lifestyles for generation after generation.
 Although life on the grasslands is a little lonely, it’s also a very happy life.
 It’s not a bad lifestyle!

 The third type is a fishing lifestyle.
 There is a small portion of humans that live by the ocean or on small islands.
 They are surrounded by water, facing the ocean.
-This type of people fish for a living.
-What do these people who fish for a living rely on for food?
-What is the source of their food?
-It’s all types of fish and seafood.
+These people fish for a living.
+What is the source of food for those who fish for a living?
+It’s all types of fish, seafood, and marine products, right?
 When Hong Kong was just a little fishing village, the people who lived there would fish for a living.
 They didn’t farm—they went fishing every day.
-Their primary food was various types of fish, meat, and seafood.
-They would also occasionally trade some fish for rice, flour, and daily necessities.
-People who subsist on fishing all live by the ocean, and some live on boats.
-This is a different lifestyle of people who live by the water.
-Those who live by the water rely on fishing; it is the source of their livelihood as well as their source of food.
+Their primary food was various types of fish and seafood.
+They would occasionally trade these things for rice, flour, and daily necessities.
+This is a different lifestyle of people who live near the water.
+Those who live near the water rely on it for their food, and fishing is their livelihood.
+It is the source of their livelihood as well as their source of food.

 Aside from those who farm for a living, there are primarily the three different lifestyles mentioned above.
 Aside from those who subsist on herding, fishing, and hunting, the majority of people farm for a living.
 And what do people who farm for a living need?
 They need soil.
-Those who rely on farming for their livelihood primarily grow crops for generations.
-They get their food from the earth.
-Whether they plant vegetables, fruits or grains, they all get their daily necessities from the earth.
+They subsist on growing crops for generations.
+Whether they plant vegetables, fruits or grains, they get their food and their daily necessities from the earth.